Link directly to Diagrams.

 the access points through which member firms connect to the exchange.
 Eurex currently operates access points in New York, Chicago, Dublin, London,

 Gibraltar, Madrid, Paris, Amsterdam and Helsinki, and is preparing to launch an access point in Singapore.
 Lastly there is the Member Integration System

 Server, which resides at the client sites and operates the applications that provide the exchange's functionality to market participants.

-Bennett Voyles is an independent business journalist based in Paris.
+Bennett Voyles is a freelance journalist based in Europe.